vanessaheh/10CT-TASK1/Portfolio.md

 <img src="images/frogpfp.jpeg" width="300" height="">
 <img src="images/week1evaluation.png" width="400" height="">

 This week, I drew/collaged (layer 6+12) all of my frog pfps (realistic) and album covers in procreate, and made/finished my first prototype.
-This prototype does not have any images, colour or meaningful text, but includes the basic animations and fun, such as scrolling the playlist, clicking into the songs, the pause and play button, clicking into the singer, and back button.
+This prototype does not have any images, colour or meaningful text, but includes the basic animations and interactions, such as scrolling the playlist, clicking into the songs, clicking into a singer, and a functional play button and back button.
 I only made one testing slide, which I will need to duplicate later.

 The only challenge I really encountered was making the pause/play button a state, because if I put them on two artboard and linked them together, the user would have to press the back button twice to their real previous page.
-I resolved this by searching google adobe xd tutorials, which. helped me understand how states work and how I should go making one.
+I resolved this by searching google adobe xd tutorials, which helped me understand how states work and how I should go making one.

-I changed my prototype quite alot from my wireframes before, as I didn't expect an iphone to be so long.
-In response, I added extra footer graphics/space on every page (except for the loading), which would be my most important design choice of this week, because now I have a place to put my bibliography.
+I also didn't expect an iphone to be so long when I drew my wireframes, so I added extra footer graphics/space on every page (except for the loading).
+This would be my most important design choice of this week, as now I have a place to put my bibliography.

 songs + playlist -> footer graphics
 profile -> footer bibliography

-I aim to complete each prototype in a week, so I think my project managment so far is pretty great, but I spent way longer drawing than I thought.
+I aim to complete each prototype in a week, so I think my project managment so far is great, but I spent way longer drawing than I thought.
 If I were to draw more graphics in the future, I should reserve more time.

 Next week, I want have all my artboards, pick my colour palette, add images, and put down all my text except for the information.
 I should also make a google doc where I can put my reference links and type up my draft profiles.